Women's Fund for London

 Kurdish Middle Eastern Women’s Organisation (KMEWO), women-led community organisation in Islington

-Through our recent Together for London appeal we have provided food, essential items and advice to women struggling through the winter.
-But now longer-term support is needed to support women to build more secure financial futures free from poverty.
+In 2023 we awarded £845,000 to support women and girls in London.
+Through our Together for London programme, delivered last winter, we provided food, essential items and advice to women struggling with the cost of living.
+And through our Violence Against Women and Girls Grassroots Fund we provided women experiencing violence with advice, support, therapy, and refuge.
+We are now keen to provide longer-term support to enable women to build more secure financial futures free from poverty.

 Our ambition with your support

-An example of a community project we have supported recently:
+An example of a community project we have already supported through the Women's Fund for London:

-Kundakala in Hackney provide women who experience poverty and disadvantage with a four-month sewing course.
+Kundakala is a Hackney-based social enterprise provides women experiencing hardship with a six-month sewing course that aims to empower them to come together, connect, develop enterprise skills and become professional seamstresses.
 Course participants receive a sewing machine, gifted to them once they graduate; basic sewing supplies; weekly workshops in tailoring skills; paid work experience to make Kundakala products such as scarves and table linen; and coaching sessions on next steps, whether to become self-employed or find employment.

-Through the course their goal is for 75% of the women to see an increase in their income and 30% to take their first steps to employment or self-employment.
-There programme is particularly effective because it is run locally, by women from the community, which means they can build trust with the women who participate and ensure it is accessible to those who most need it.
+The programme is particularly effective because it is run locally, by women from the community.
+This means they can build trust with the women who participate and ensure it is accessible to those who most need it.
+The unique model encourages social inclusion and promotes positive mental well-being for disadvantaged women already struggling to cope financially.

 The benefits of supporting the Women’s Fund for London